 Also, some companies communicate a more global return of capital strategy.
 It may include combined targets for dividends and stock repurchases.
 Cummins is an example of a company that does this.

 Here’s the list…

-AT&T plans for “continued modest annual increases; dividends as % of free cash flow to be less than 50% range in 2022.”
+The giant telecommunications company, AT&T plans for “continued modest annual increases; dividends as % of free cash flow to be less than 50% range in 2022.”

 American Electric Power communicates in its recent investor presentation materials that they expect earnings to grow 5-7% annually.
 And they intend to increase the dividend each year at a similar rate.